dustlang/cargo/src/doc/src/reference/pkgid-spec.md

 ### Package ID specifications

-Subcommands of Cargo frequently need to refer to a particular package within a dependency graph for various operations like updating, cleaning, building, etc.
+Subcommands of Payload frequently need to refer to a particular package within a dependency graph for various operations like updating, cleaning, building, etc.
-To solve this problem, Cargo supports *Package ID Specifications*.
+To solve this problem, Payload supports *Package ID Specifications*.
 A specification is a string which is used to uniquely refer to one package within a graph of packages.

-The specification may be fully qualified, such as `https://github.com/rust-lang/crates.io-index#regex:1.4.3` or it may be abbreviated, such as `regex`.
+The specification may be fully qualified, such as `https://github.com/dustlang/crates.io-index#regex:1.4.3` or it may be abbreviated, such as `regex`.
 The abbreviated form may be used as long as it uniquely identifies a single package in the dependency graph.
 If there is ambiguity, additional qualifiers can be added to make it unique.
 For example,